MONOGRAPHS

 EDITED BOOKS

-Pihlaja, Stephen, and Helen Ringrow (eds.) (under contract) The Routledge Handbook of Language and Religion.
+Pihlaja, Stephen, and Helen Ringrow (eds.)
+(2023) The Routledge Handbook of Language and Religion.
 Routledge.

 Ringrow, Helen & Stephen Pihlaja (eds.).
 (2020) Contemporary Media Stylistics.
 Bloomsbury.
 ISBN: 9781350064096